Keriz/imx7-iis-fpga2wifi/notes.md

 chmod a+x ~/bin/repo
 ```

-- Create a working directory to build your image
+- Create a working directory to build your image (base directory)

 ```bash
 mkdir imx-yocto-bsp